befabri/ssh-keyword/README.md

   ssh-keyword --list                 List all connections. ssh-keyword --edit 2               Edit the connection at index 2. ssh-keyword --help                 Show the help message.

-Note: For removing or editing a connection, you can specify either the IP address or the index of the connection in the list.
 ```